War-rooms and oxygen: India's IT companies scramble to handle COVID-19 surge

 Daily Vaccinationshttps://tmsnrt.rs/3tlH6Gq

-(Reporting by Sethuraman N.R., Anirban Sen, Noor Zainab Hussain, Sachin Ravikumar, Chandini Monnappa, Supriya Rangarajan, Aaron Saldanha, Anand Katakam, Subrat Patnaik and Chris Thomas in Bengaluru and Elizabeth Dilts in New York; writing by Patrick Graham; Editing by Michael Perry)
+(Reporting by Sethuraman N.R., Anirban Sen, Noor Zainab Hussain, Sachin Ravikumar, Chandini Monnappa, Supriya Rangarajan, Aaron Saldanha, Anand Katakam, Subrat Patnaik and Chris Thomas in Bengaluru and Elizabeth Dilts in New York; writing by Patrick Graham; Editing by Michael Perry and Raju Gopalakrishnan)

 ((patrick.graham@thomsonreuters.com; +44 207 542 9429; Reuters Messaging: patrick.graham.thomsonreuters.com@reuters.net))